Institutionalization of children with disabilities in Russia: Government provisions

+The 2020 Human Rights Watch study also indicated that there are many instances of children living in Russian orphanages being coerced into signing paperwork to join an adult institution without being offered support or knowledge of how to live independently.
+Some young adults were driven to an adult institution without notice or consent.

+The Children of Pavlovsk organization was developed by Margarete von der Borchas, a charity established in 1992 to help children who have reached 18 years old and are unable to continue to live in Russian orphanages. "our goal is to transform these institutions into institutions that support families."

 Special education

 According to the Library of Congress, about 1.6 million children in Russia need access to special education.
 Despite legal rulings that allow children to attend school and mandate that specialized education be available, most do not receive a public education.
 Advances, however, have been made to provide rehabilitation services according to disability.
 Eight schools exist that serve individuals with the following disabilities: severe retardation, various ranges of blindness and deafness, as well as severe motor problems.
 The Library of Congress reports that "In 2006, Russia had 1,373 boarding schools for 170,000 children with speech, hearing, and language pathology, vision impairment, mental retardation, skeletal diseases, and tuberculosis; and 1,946 day schools for 236,000 disabled students."
 Primarily, though, children are placed into institutions at an early age.
 Since 1993, the Ministry of Education made a recommendation regarding the creation of the availability of classes for children with learning disabilities, but this sort of social change is still in progress.